 We begin the day by driving south to the Jordan Valley to the site of Beth Shean (1 Sam.
 31), an impressive Roman city of the Decapolis.
 Driving south along the Jordan Valley and then turning west into the area of Samaria, we visit the rather new excavations of Shiloh.
 This is where the Tabernacle once stood.
 Here we see impressive archaeological ruins dating to the days of Samuel.
 Driving past Bethel (Gen. 12, 28) and through the Desert of Pareth (Jeremiah 13), our next stop is Jericho.
 After a late lunch here (not included), we climb the tel (ancient mound) to see portions of the fortification wall that supported the mud-brick walls that “came tumblin’ down” (Joshua 6).
 From here we drive to the southern end of the Dead Sea.
 After checking into our hotel, you will have the opportunity to “float” in the Dead Sea before dinner.
 We overnight here for one night.

 Following breakfast (and if you want a sunrise “float” in the Dead Sea), this morning we begin our drive northward along the western coastline of the Dead Sea to Masada.
 Here we ascend high upon the wilderness mountain by way of cable car to the fortress built by King Herod.
 We survey the ruins of the fortifications, waterworks, synagogue, temples, and palaces.
 Our next stop is Ein Gedi, where David hid from King Saul, and we enjoy a walk to some of the waterfalls in the canyon.
 Finally, we visit Qumran and the settlement of the first century sect known as the Essenes, the authors of the Dead Sea Scrolls.
 From here we drive the rest of the way to Jerusalem and a panoramic view from Mount Scopis before arriving at our overnight lodging and evening meal.

-Day 7: Wednesday – Around Jerusalem, Holocaust Museum, Bethlehem
+Day 7: Wednesday 3/16 – Model of Jerusalem, Holocaust Museum, Genesis Land

-Today we walk where Jesus walked; beginning the day with a panoramic view of the city, Mount Moriah and the Dome of the Rock from atop the Mount of Olives and then the Garden of Gethsemane.
-How many have wished to be whisked back in time to get a glimpse of our Lord or hear His voice if only for a moment?
-To walk between the ancient olive trees, read the scriptures of Jesus’ prayer and take time for personal reflection is important here.
-Next, we visit the House of Caiaphas where Jesus was beaten and spit upon.
-See a pit where he may have been held for the evening and the ancient hillside steps he walked as he was taken to be condemned.
-On our way into the city we will visit the Wailing Wall and then the fascinating Rabbinical Tunnels leading us through the Second Temple era.
+Today we begin our day at the Western (Wailing) Wall and then the fascinating Rabbinical Tunnels leading us through the Second Temple era.
 The tunnel and exhibit give a clear understanding of the amazing construction of the Temple Mount, giant stones, water supply and Roman street where our Lord was led to judgment.
 Before exiting the tunnel, we see the immense cornerstone rejected by the builders.
 We move on to the Judgment Hall of Pilate, hear of those who conspired against Him and are reminded of His brutal beating and humiliation.
 From here we will also be able to see the Pool of Bethesda, Stephen’s Gate and St. Ann’s Church.
 We will follow the Via Dolorosa to the Church of the Holy Sepulcher and walk through the old city streets.

 Day 10: Saturday 3/19 – Mt. of Olives, Palm Sunday Walk, Gethsemane, Garden Tomb

 An early morning transfer to the Tel Aviv airport and then our flight home.